khatastroffik/treeifier-utils/README.md

 > npm install --save @khatastroffik/treeifier-utils
 ```

-To use the library during development only e.g. the CLI for debugging purpose, preffer the `--save-dev` (`-D`) flag:
+To use the library during development only e.g. use the CLI locally or use the class for debugging purpose, preffer the `--save-dev` (`-D`) flag:

 ```shell
 > npm install --save-dev @khatastroffik/treeifier-utils